magento/merchdocs/src/sales-channels/asc/business-pricing.md

     - **Disabled** - Choose when you want the same listing price for all order quantities.
 When chosen, all Pricing Level fields in this section are disabled.

     - **Enabled** - Choose when you want to enable pricing that adjusts based on order quantity.
-When enabled, the Pricing Level quantity and discount fields enable.
+When chosen, the Pricing Level quantity and discount fields are enabled.

 1. Complete the **Pricing Level** settings.